gaucho1978/BACCAble/README.md

 ## General description
+#Scope
 This project uses the famous CANABLE in order to:
 - sniff on the can bus (useful for debug and exploit purposes)
 - decode and store some parameters sniffed on the bus (like motor rpm, accelerator pedal position and gear selection)
 - control a WS281x leds strip by means of the decoded can bus data
 - automatically disable start&stop car functionality
+#Folders content

-Subfolder firmware contains the firmware
+- Subfolder firmware contains the firmware

-Subfolder hardware/canable contains canable board layout and pcb wiring diagram.
+- Subfolder hardware/canable contains canable board layout and pcb wiring diagram.
 It comes from https://github.com/makerbase-mks/CANable-MKS.
 There are different designs of canable, but theay are all similar.

-Subfolder hardware/box contains the 3d model of the case to accomodate required components.
+- Subfolder hardware/box contains the 3d model of the case to accomodate required components.

-Subfolder hardware/system interconnection contains interconnection diagram to connect required components
+- Subfolder hardware/system interconnection contains interconnection diagram to connect required components

-Subfolder tools contains the famous savvyCan sniffer tool for windows (portable) and excel sheet used to calculate pwm and clocks settings.
+- Subfolder tools contains the famous savvyCan sniffer tool for windows (portable) and excel sheet used to calculate pwm and clocks settings.
+#Description

-In the firmware I used the famous SLCAN firmware (https://github.com/normaldotcom/canable-fw), then I added message decoding, leds Controlling functions and start&stop car function disabler.
+I started the development from the famous SLCAN firmware (https://github.com/normaldotcom/canable-fw), then I added message decoding, leds Controlling functions and start&stop car function disabler.

-the car start&stop disabler function is implemented by simply shorting a gpio to ground to simulate button press on the car panel, with a delay after the device was switched on.
+The functionality " car start&stop disabler " is implemented by simply shorting a gpio to ground to simulate button press on the car panel, with a delay after the device was switched on.
 The used resistor is suitable for my car.
 Each one of you shoud perform some checks on the panel with a multimeter to find the proper resistor value.
 Same approach shall be used on the can bus protocol, even if the accelerator pedal position should be the same on each car.

 ## Usage Instructions
 - use stm32CubeIde to compile on windows